muhammedogur88/ImplemantationOfIEnumrable/README.md

 # ImplemantationOfIEnumrable
-How IEnumarable and IEnumaretor works behind scene
+How IEnumarable and IEnumaretor work behind the scene

 To Create sample Porject with Console commands